This page contains links to the official project source code downloads by release.

 Developers who wish to use nightly builds or interim builds should read about them below under Developer Builds.

-As an Apache project, all downloaded files are signed by a project Release Manager and can be verified following these instructions:
+As an Apache project, all official release artifacts are provided as compressed archives and are signed by a project Release Manager and can be verified following these instructions:

 You can access the Release Keys to verify the release artifacts.

-A working OpenWhisk system combines a number of software components including action runtimes, CLI tools, the core platform, the package catalog, event providers, and deployment packaging.
-The project intends to start making time-based unified releases in the near future.
-When available, these will be the primary way for users to install a coherent OpenWhisk system on their own machines.
+A complete OpenWhisk system combines a number of software components including action runtimes, CLI tools, the core platform, the package catalog, event providers, and deployment packaging.
+The project makes periodic time-based unified releases that bundle a compatible set of OpenWhisk's individually released software components to make it easier for users to install a coherent and complete OpenWhisk system on their own machines.

 Individual downloads of the latest released version of each OpenWhisk component are available.
-We group the components by their role in the platform.
+Components are grouped by their role in the platform.

-Please click on a role to see the individual downloadable components:
+Please click on a platform role to see the individual downloadable components:

 To be clear, GitHub "releases" are not official Apache OpenWhisk project releases.